ykakarap/kubecon-na-22-capi-lab/self-hosted.md

 A self-hosted cluster is a cluster that acts as both the management cluster and the workload cluster.
 A self-hosted cluster manages its own lifecycle.

-In this this section we will create a workload cluster and make it self-hosted by converting it into its own management cluster.
+In this section we will create a workload cluster and make it self-hosted by converting it into its own management cluster.

 <!-- table of contens generated via: https://github.com/thlorenz/doctoc -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->